bradendubois/do-calculus/README.md

 All sets Z are computed that are sufficient to "block" any backdoor paths from X to Y.

 Depending on configuration file settings, the list presented may be reduced to **minimal sets**.

+### Generate Joint Distribution Table

+Selecting this option will try every combination of outcomes possible in the loaded graph, construct a table, and present it.

+- On larger graphs, this may take some time, *especially so if result-caching is disabled*.

+### Topological Graph Sort

+See a topological sort of the graph.
 ## Further Documentation

 The directory ``documentation`` contains more expansive documentation on various components of using / adding to / modifying the software.